devSchacht/essential-image-optimization/app/partials/book.md

 ### <a id="mozjpeg-vs-guetzli" href="#mozjpeg-vs-guetzli">How does MozJPEG compare to Guetzli?</a>

 Comparing different JPEG encoders is complex - one needs to compare both the quality and fidelity of the compressed image as well as the final size.
-As image compression expert Kornel Lesinski notes, benchmarking one but not both of these aspects could lead to [invalid](https://kornel.ski/faircomparison) conclusions.
+As image compression expert Kornel Lesi&#x144;ski notes, benchmarking one but not both of these aspects could lead to [invalid](https://kornel.ski/faircomparison) conclusions.

 How does Guetzli compare to MozJPEG? - Kornel's take: